Frederick Arthur Monk

 Frederick Arthur Monk (July 16, 1884 – February 16, 1954) was a Quebec politician.

 Background

 He was born in Montreal on July 16, 1884 and was the son of Frederick Debartzch Monk.

 Member of the legislature

-He was elected as the Action libérale nationale (ALN) candidate to the Legislative Assembly of Quebec in 1935 in the district of Jacques-Cartier.
-He refused to join the newly formed Union Nationale and ran as an Independent candidate in 1936.
-He was defeated.
+He was elected as the Action libérale nationale (ALN) candidate to the Legislative Assembly of Quebec in 1935 for the district of Jacques-Cartier.
+He refused to join the newly formed Union Nationale and ran as an Independent candidate in 1936, but was defeated.

 Death

 He died on February 16, 1954.